pythonandchips/git-presenter/README.markdown

 ## Usage

 Commit to git as you develop you code.
-When the code is ready use the gpresenter init command to initialise Use gpres start to revert to the first commit
+When the code is ready use the "git-presenter init" command to initialise Once it is initialised you can start the presentation with "git-presenter start" Then use the following command to navigate the presentation

-Use gpres next to move forward throught the commits Use gpres prev to move to the previous commit
+next/n: move to next slide
+back/b: move back a slide
+end/e:  move to end of presentation start/s: move to start of presentation list/l : list slides in presentation help/h: display this message

 ## Contributing to git-presenter